trimming live oaks Texas

 1. Red maple (Acer rubrum)

 Red maple trees, usually found in the northeastern United States, produce poisonous leaves that can harm horses.
-The leaves the red maple drops are poisonous for up to four weeks after falling.
+The leaves of the red maple drops are poisonous for up to four weeks after falling.
 A horse that consumes these leaves may demonstrate signs of anorexia, pale mucous membranes, and red-ish-brown urine.
 The poison in the leaves can lead to acute renal failure which can kill horses.

 2. Oak (Quercus species)

-Oak trees, found in eastern Unites States, are poisonous to all large animal species: cattle, sheep, horses, and goats.
+Oak trees, found in the eastern United States, are poisonous to all large animal species: cattle, sheep, horses, and goats.
 However, oak poisoning is most common in cows and calves.
 The poison is found in the green buds that grow in the spring and in the acorns on the ground in the fall.
 Depending on the amount ingested, poisoning can lead to anorexia, dullness, and constipation.
 Cattle feces are often hard and covered in mucus.
 Later signs of poisoning include dehydration and hematuria.
 Horses may show bloody diarrhea.
 Death may occur within 3 to 7 days.

 3. Box elder (Acer negundo)